pmndrs/postprocessing/.github/CONTRIBUTING.md

 | dev   | Runs the watch script and serves files locally. |
 | test  | Generates production bundles and runs tests.    |

-__Note__: Setting `NODE_ENV` to `production` enables source code transpilation and minification which considerably slows down the build process.
+__Note__: Setting `NODE_ENV` to `production` enables source code minification which slows down the build process.
 The `test` script does this automatically.

 ### Testing :heavy_check_mark:

-Use the script `npm run dev` to run an HTTP server in the background while building the demo bundle and watching for file changes at the same time.
-Open your web browser and navigate to http://localhost:8080/demo/index.debug.html.
-Please note that the default `index.html` will load the minified demo bundle which is _not_ desirable during development.
+Use the script `npm run dev` to run an HTTP server, build the demo bundle and watch files for changes.
+Open your web browser and navigate to http://localhost:8080/demo/index.html.
+Extend one of the existing demos or create a new one depending on the kind of feature you wish to implement.
+Make sure that your changes don't break the existing demos.

-__Hint__: Open the development tools in your browser and make sure that the browser cache is disabled while it's open.
+__Hint__: Open the development tools in your browser and make sure that the cache is disabled while it's open.

 ### Keeping Things Up-To-Date :hourglass: